Many websites disrupted by outage at cloud company Fastly - WTMJ

-LONDON (AP) — Numerous websites were unavailable Tuesday after an apparent widespread outage at the cloud service company Fastly.
+LONDON (AP) – Numerous websites were unavailable on Tuesday after an apparent widespread at cloud service company Fastly.

 Dozens of high-traffic websites including the New York Times, CNN, Twitch and the U.K. government’s home page, could not be reached.

-San Francisco-based Fastly acknowledged a problem just before 1000 GMT.
-It said in repeated updates on its website that it was “continuing to investigate the issue.”
+Fastly said in repeated updates on its website that it was “continuing to investigate the issue.”

 Visitors trying to access CNN.com got a message that said: “Fastly error: unknown domain: cnn.com.”